onaio/help/faqs/_posts/2016-11-23-upload-dataset-to-xlsform.md

 **NOTE:**

-* This feature is disabled if you over your plan’s form limit since it generates a new form in your account.
+* This feature is disabled if you are over your plan’s form limit since it generates a new form in your account.

 ### Adding Media Files to the Uploaded Dataset